Chairman of Town Hall Committee

 In my spare time I am involved in Callington Town Football Club and also Shout Kernow – which aims to bring back Cornish folk singing to local pubs around Cornwall.

-Vice-Chairman Of Outside Services
+Chair Of Outside Services

 My family has grown up in Callington and two of my four grandchildren were born in Callington and attend Callington Primary School.
 My family roots are Cornish, and although I was born in Australia, I class myself and family as Cornish.